Kalmat/PyWinCtl/README.md

 Cross-Platform module to get info on and control windows on screen.

-This module is a Python 3 evolution from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS support to the MS Windows-only original module, as well as experimental multi-monitor support, in the hope others can use it, test it or contribute.
+This module is a Python 3 evolution from [asweigart's PyGetWindow module](https://github.com/asweigart/PyGetWindow), which adds Linux and macOS support to the MS Windows-only original module, experimental multi-monitor support, and many additional features; in the hope others can use it, test it or contribute.

 With PyWinCtl you can retrieve info or control windows from other open applications, as well as use it as a cross-platform toolkit to manipulate your own application windows.